akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/README.md

 - Cluster memberships in Figure above seemed to be distinct and non-overlapping.
 - We saw  that except for two clusters, which had 80 observations each, the remaining seven clusters had 30 observations each on average

 - I wanted to see weather the keywords in each group were overlapping with other clusters or not.
-For this I used wordcloud to see all the keywords inside a cluster.
+For this I used wordcloud to see all the keywords inside a cluster.<br/>
 - This is the output I got:
 !['Alt Text](https://github.com/akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/blob/main/output_32_0.png)
 <br/>